andrejjh/andrejjh.github.io/duneToI.md

 : the all-purpose cloak (it can be set to reflect or admit radiant heat, converts to a hammock or shelter) commonly worn over a stillsuit on Arrakis.

 <a id="JUDGE_OF_THE_CHANGE"></a>JUDGE OF THE CHANGE
 : an official appointed by the Landsraad High Council and the Emperor to monitor a change of fief, a kanly negotiation, or formal battle in a War of Assassins.
-The Judge’s arbitral authority may be challenged only before the High Council with the Emperor present.”
+The Judge’s arbitral authority may be challenged only before the High Council with the Emperor present.

 ---
 <a id="K"></a>